 There are various types of visa available for travel to Australia, depending on the nationality of the applicant and duration and purpose of the visa.
 Citizens of eligible countries planning a short stay for tourism, transit or business are able to apply for an Australian visa online, either an eVisitor visa or an ETA for Australia (Electronic Travel Authority.)

 What is ETA (visa subclass 601)?

 The ETA Australia is an online electronic travel authority, similar to the United States ESTA, that allows visas for Australia to be issued electronically, eliminating the need to supply paper applications to an embassy.

-The majority of foreign passport holders are required to get one type of visa for Australia before traveling to the country, with the exception of New Zealand citizens.
+The majority of foreign passport holders are required to get one type of visa for Australia before travelling to the country, with the exception of New Zealand citizens.
 The ETA subclass 601 visa is available for citizens of 8 countries online, while citizens of European states can instead apply for the eVisitor (subclass 651) online.

 How does ETA work?

-Eligible citizens can get the ETA Australia through the Australia visa application online.
+Eligible citizens can get the ETA for Australia through the Australian visa application online.
 Applicants are required to complete the form with personal information such as full name, nationality, address and contact telephone.
 All the data from the passport information page will also be requested, such as document number and issue/expiry dates.

 What can you do with an ETA?

 The Australian ETA is valid for the following purposes: